sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_05.rst

 our type II error rate, β).
-The reason for that is that a good critical region almost always corresponds to those values of the test statistic that are least likely to be observed if the null hypothesit is true.
+The reason for that is that a good critical region almost always corresponds to those values of the test statistic that are least likely to be observed if the null hypothesis is true.
 If this rule is true, then we can define the *p*-value as the probability that we would have observed a test statistic that is at least as extreme as the one we actually did get.
-In other words, if the data are extremely implausible according to the null hypothesis, then the null hypothesit is probably wrong.
+In other words, if the data are extremely implausible according to the null hypothesis, then the null hypothesis is probably wrong.

 A common mistake
 ~~~~~~~~~~~~~~~~